 Dear Friends and Family,

-Many of you know that I have run the Boston Marathon every year on behalf of Boston Children’s Hospital since 2005.
+Many of you know that, since 2005, I have run the Boston Marathon every year on behalf of Boston Children’s Hospital.
 I have returned each year in large part due to my friendship with a very special BCH patient, Jillian.
-She is 17 and a senior in high school.
 We have known each other since she was 4 and she is truly my inspiration.
-She has been a patient at BCH since she was 6 months old and has seen just about every specialist there!
-While she has had more than a few tough years medically, the last few years she has been well enough to be out with the team on Saturday mornings at our water stops providing great support and encouragement to all the runners on our many long training runs.
-Her positive outlook on life is infectious and she loves being able to give back to the hospital that has helped her thrive.
+She has been a patient at BCH since she was 6 months old when she was diagnosed with a rare genetic syndrome and has seen just about every specialist at BCH.
+While she has had more than a few tough years medically, and was recently back at Children’s in late November for more tests, the last few years she has wanted to give back to the Hospital that has helped her thrive and she comes out for many of our team training runs on Saturday mornings to help out at our water stops.
+Jillian’s positive outlook on life is infectious and she provides great support and encouragement to all of us runners!

-I’m also running in memory of Lacey Warner who was also a patient at BCH.
-She was born in West Virginia in 1997 with a very rare heart condition called Truncus Arteriosus.
-She had open heart surgery when she was 2 weeks old and the doctors in WV told her parents there was nothing more they could do to help her.
+I’m also running in memory of Lacey Warner.
+Lacey was born with a very rare heart condition called Truncus Arteriosus.
+She had open heart surgery when she was 2 weeks old and the doctors told her parents there was nothing more they could do to help her.
 Her parents turned to Boston Children’s Hospital.
-A second surgery at BCH went well and Lacey was a happy little baby when they took her home for the first time 1 day before her 1st birthday.
+A second surgery at BCH went well and Lacey was able to go home for the first time 1 day before her 1st birthday.
 Lacey underwent 2 more heart surgeries at BCH, 1 sinus surgery as well as many other procedures.
 The doctors told her parents that they had never seen a case like Lacey’s and were thrilled at how well she was doing.
-In 2013, the doctors discovered there was a valve that was not functioning properly and surgery was scheduled, however Lacey went into full heart failure at home in WV 10 days before her scheduled surgery in Boston.
+Sixteen years later, in 2013, the doctors discovered there was a valve that was not functioning properly and surgery was scheduled, however Lacey went into full heart failure 10 days before her scheduled surgery in Boston.
 Lacey was Med Flighted to Boston and although the surgery went well, she did not recover as her little heart had been through so much and just could not adapt to the new way of working.
-I am honored to be running in memory of Lacey Warner this year.
+I am honored to be running in memory of Lacey Warner again this year.

 1) Donate online by clicking here